seeing and celebrating the sacred in daily life raises my joy.

 Ignite your voice in the next Powder Keg Sessions: Writing Workshops for Mothers and Others.
 I lead two different Sessions in the Berkshires.
-Ongoing at the Ramsdell Library in Housatonic, MA most Wednesdays at 6:30 pm.
-And a monthly 3 hour Session, next meeting on Sunday, April 27 at 1pm.
-Warm up your creative voice with a group of like-minded women.
+Sessions resume in September.
+Subscribe to this site to learn more.
 Follow the fuse

 Be the change you want to see in the world.
-Share your work online in an appropriate way that supports your vision and expresses your care for the world.
-I lead Rampant Sisterhood workshops and keep a roster of resources here.
+Want to learn how to share your work online in an appropriate way that supports your vision and expresses your care for the world?
+Join me at Women's Voices, Women's Vision in June for beginner and advanced sessions on Rampant Sisterhood.
 Would you like to host a workshop in your area?
-Sisters?
+Platform building support

 Anthology of Babes is here.